 You can't miss the Belfry of Ghent, Belgium.
 At 91 meters tall, it dwarfs the surrounding buildings so even if you don't climb its 366 steps, you can still appreciate its grandeur from different points across the city.

 Visiting the Belfry of Ghent

-You can see stone sculptures representing the watchmen in the basement of the Belfry of Ghent.
-Only one of them (the one on the right in the picture below) is an original statue.
-If you look closely you’ll see that he’s much more damaged them the three replicas, who still look rather new.
+You can see stone sculptures representing the watchmen in the basement.
+Only one (seen on the right of the image below) is an original.
+If you look closely you'll see that in comparison to the three replicas, it's rather damaged.

 Belfry of Ghent

 Open every day from 10 a.m. – 6 p.m., except on January 1 and December 25.